Troubleshooting Why Third-Party Updates Don’t Show in SCCM

 Before any third-party updates can sync into SCCM, they need to be published to WSUS.
 The publishing operating can be performed using the following methods:

 NOTE: When using our publishing service or the third-party software update catalog feature in SCCM, the publishing of third-party updates to WSUS is performed by a background service.
 If an update fails to publish to WSUS, you will need to review the SMS_ISVUPDATES_SYNCAGENT.log if using the third-party software update catalog feature in SCCM.
 If using the Patch My PC Publisher, you can review the PatchMyPC.log in the installation directory.

 If there are no errors in the logs, the next step is to review if third-party updates exist in WSUS.
 Since the WSUS doesn’t directly expose third-party software updates in the WSUS console, you will need to use our publisher.

-In the Advanced tab of our publishing service, you can run the Modify Published Updates wizard to view what updates are published to WSUS.
+In the Updates tab of our publishing service, you can select Options and run the Modify Published Updates wizard to view what updates are published to WSUS.

 If the third-party updates that aren’t appearing in the SCCM console do exist in WSUS, proceed to the next troubleshooting steps.

 Step 2: Validate Software Update Point Synchronizes from WSUS

 If the third-party updates were published successfully to WSUS, the next step in the process that could cause and issue is the synchronization between WSUS and SCCM.